Siteimprove/alfa/docs/review/api/alfa-style.api.md

 // src/longhands.ts:239:7 - (ae-incompatible-release-tags) The symbol ""border-top-left-radius"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:240:7 - (ae-incompatible-release-tags) The symbol ""border-top-right-radius"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:241:7 - (ae-incompatible-release-tags) The symbol ""border-top-style"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:242:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:242:7 - (ae-incompatible-release-tags) The symbol ""border-top-width"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:243:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:243:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts